-Psychological Report BIOGRAPHICAL DATA: Name of Student: Date of Birth: Date of Report: Name of Parent(s): Address: Age: Sex: School: Telephone: Service Dates: In addition each report will include ude succinct but complete descriptions of the following: Reason for Referral: Statement of referra al concerns as stated initially and as clarified during the initial Background Information: Brief summar agencies, records, etc. y of historical material obtained from clients, family, school, Assessment/Intervention Tools: Assessment Findings: Description of inf and tests used with client, paren Formation obtained from observations, consultation, interviews, ts, and/or teachers.
-Assessment Summary: Brief integration of main assessment findings.
-Treatment Plan: Plan and rationale for p olan.
-Treatment Outcomes : Progress monitor ing and outcome data.
-Summary: Synthesis of the information obtained from assessment and treatment.
-Recommendations: Describe specific re ecommendations.
-Follow-Up: Note any follow-up contacts 3.
+Psychological Report BIOGRAPHICAL DATA: Name of Student: Name of Parent(s): Date of Birth: Address: Date of Report: Age: Sex: Telephone: School: Service Dates: In addition each report will include succinct but complete descriptions of the following: Reason for Referral: Statement of referral concerns as statement interviews. ated initially and as clarified during the initial Background Information: Brief summary of historical magagencies, records, etc. aterial obtained from clients, family, school, Assessment/Intervention Tools: Assessment Findings: Description of information obtained and tests used with client, parents, and/or teacher Assessment Summary: Brief integration of main assessn nent findings.
+Treatment Plan : Plan and rationale for plan.
+Treatment Outcomes : Progress monitoring and outcome data.
+Summary: Synthesis of the information obtained from as ssessment and treatment.
+Recommendations: Describe specific recommendations.
+Follow-Up: Note any follow-up contacts.